Huzaifa88u/IOT-Device-Management-Platform/README.md

 ## Available Scripts

 In the project directory, you can run:
+### `npm install`
+This will install all the dependencies for your project so you can all libraries.

 ### `npm start`
+This will run your project on local server.
 Project Description

+### Routes
+Route path="/" This is default route of application.
+This will route you to Login component.Route path="/login" This will route you to Login component.
+Route path="/register" This will route you to Registration component Route path="/profile" This will load profile component upon successful login or sign up.
+Route path="/profile/devices" This is a tab in profiles tab to click on and show all Devices List.
+Route path="/profile/devices/new" This opens a form to add new device Route path="/profile/devices/edit/:deviceId" This opens a form to edit or update a device

 ### 1
 Login Sign Up with specific role with authentication